krishna8442/Codepath-Week-7/README.md

 GIFWALKTHROUGH:(![dom xss vulnerability](https://user-images.githubusercontent.com/17356647/46977771-a5302a80-d092-11e8-92fc-be91a98563c4.gif)
 )

-Steps to recreate: Comment on wordpress post with the following string:
+Steps to recreate:

   Go to Appearances and Editor.
   Edit the Twenty Fifteen theme.
   Insert ''<SCRIPT>alert('XSS')</SCRIPT>'' in Comment.php
   Make a new post and Click on View Post.

+ Affected source code:

 2.(Required) WordPress <= 4.2 -  Cross-Site Scripting (XSS)